Buying Brewing Equipment Isn’t Supposed to be Like a Bad Trip to Vegas, Where You Lose Money and Wake Up with a Very Bad Hangover…

 Best of luck, and please feel free to contact me personally for any reason.

-Tromso, Norway– Steeped in beer brewing tradition, Norway has become a bright light in the north for craft beer lovers.
+Tromso, Norway– Steeped in beer brewing tradition, Norwegian breweries have become a bright light in the north for craft beer lovers.
 Not surprisingly, Norway has a rich and wild history of brewing and drinking beer.
 Too far north for grapes, the ancient Norse would not be vanquished in their desire for heady drink.
 Likely on a raid of their fairer neighbors, the Vikings discovered beer which they imported to their homeland as far back as 1000 AD.
 Eventually Norsemen began to develop strong traditions and customs tied to its consumption.
 So serious were the Vikings about their adopted drink that it was considered a crime not to participate in the public drinking rituals or in brewing beer.

 In times gone by, traditional porters were brewed for Norwegian weddings, christenings, and funerals by farms throughout the country.
 By law, every farm was required to brew beer, and at Christmas the quantity of grain that went into the grist had to be equal to the combined weight of the farmer and his wife.
 To fail in this responsibility was to risk having your farm and possessions confiscated and divided between the state and the church.
 In extreme cases, “lawbreakers” could find themselves deported to Iceland (ouch!).
-Out of these strong traditions surrounding beer and community, Norway has become the craft beer destination in Northern Europe.
+Out of these strong traditions surrounding beer and community, Norwegian breweries have become the craft beer destination in Northern Europe.
 Today, Norway boasts over 80 craft breweries with many brewing traditional recipes while incorporating American Pacific Northwest, British, and European brewing styles.

 “…we have developed our business around the amazing beer scene in Portland, so a brewery supplied by a Portland company fit perfectly for us.”